peterk7/diy-onic-converter/README.md

 ### Limitations

 * Some text may be treated incorrectly (&nbsp; is considered as text and partially converted)
-* Cannot be run multiple times.
-* Some websites would prevent adding dynamic HTML elements, in that case try running the code in the console.
-  * Run `window.diyOnicConverter('body')` to verify it works.
 * Some websites may prevent running the code alltogether.
 In that case, try running it on a different website.

 ## Tested on